bittobennichan/flask-quickstart/README.md

 This is b'coz it should be set to be ignored in the *.gitignore* file.
 Infact everything except *example_config.py* is set to be ignored.
 This is where you will store the deployment/production configuration values.
 You don't want to accidently push this to Github.
 Rename the file to *config.py* after you clone the repo.

-If available, the values in `flask-quickstart/instance/config.py` will override any config values set in `flask-quickstart/config.py` when environment is set to `production` ( it is set to `development` by default ).
+If available, the values in `flask-quickstart/instance/config.py` will override any config values set in tthe environment form `flask-quickstart/config.py` when environment is set to `production` (it is set to `development` by default).

 The **wsgi.py** file uses `production` as the environment.
 This file is to be used by WSGI servers such as Gunicorn.